spectrochempy/spectrochempy/docs/devguide/issues.rst

         >>> nd = NDDataset()

 #.
-Include the full version string of |scpy| .
+Include the full version string of `SpectroChemPy` .
 You can use the built in property

     .. sourcecode:: ipython3